RedHatInsights/insights-ansible-check/README.rst

-Custom Insights Rules as Ansible Playbooks, Ansible Playbooks that act as Insights Rules
+Custom Insights Policies as Ansible Playbooks, Ansible Playbooks that act as Insights Policies
 ---------------

 This is just the beginnings of a proof of concept.